 Advantages of calling a pro like Proudfoot Plumbing, Heating & Air

 Proudfoot will track down the source of your plumbing or heating problem and solve it for you.
+Whether or not it’s a leak through your kitchen ceiling.
 Any of our customers will attest to this.
 We will not leave you “hanging”.
-Even if the problem may be out of our realm of expertise, we can always recommend someone else that could help solve the problem for you.
+The problem may be out of our realm of expertise.
+But we can always recommend someone else that could help solve the problem for you.

-Give us a call at 1-412-461-2198, especially if you have water dripping on your head!
-All kidding aside, we can not only help you track down the source of your ceiling leak but if not due to a plumbing issue, also steer you in the right direction when it comes to the possibility of having to hire another contractor, such as roofing contractor, for instance
+Give us a call at 1-412-461-2198.
+Or contact us here.
+Especially if you have water dripping on your head!
+All kidding aside, we can help you track down the source of your ceiling leak.
+And if it’s not due to a plumbing issue, we can also steer you in the right direction.
+We’ll gladly help recommend options to hire another contractor, such as roofing contractor, for instance